George480/geolite/README.md

 ```

 # __Extra Notes__
-127.0.0.1 is given as "Unknown" as it is a private IP.
+127.0.0.1 is given as "Unknown" because it is a private IP.

 Country, City and ASN databases will be updated every first Wednesday of every month.

 It opens the databases on startup according to which database exists in _scriptfiles_ folder, therefore if you prefer to use the Country database only, place maxmind_country.db into _scriptfiles_ folder and not the other two databases.

+It only detects public proxies and not VPNs.

 A MySQL version would require non-threaded queries to keep the same usage of functions.
 If you have any suggestion, please inform me.